mad-lab/tools/README.md

 # Tools
-Repository of my miscellaneous python modules I use
+Repository of the various python modules I use.

  * **go_tools:** Used to parse GeneOntology.org  ".obo" files that define the ontology.
 Helpful for iterating to GO terms.
 Note: Not very efficient.
  * **stat_tools:** Contains certain useful tools.
 Regression, Benajamini-Hochberg, Resampling, etc.